 Finally, Nom Nom’s cat food lineup lacks variety.
-With only two recipes—one made with chicken and the other focusing on fish—Nom Nom may not have enough recipes to accommodate cats with food sensitivities or selective palates.
+With only one recipe—one made with a common cat food allergen – Nom Nom may not have enough recipes to accommodate cats with food sensitivities or picky eaters.

 Nom Nom cat food is available through the company’s subscription model.
 To place your first order, visit the Nom Nom website.
 When you start the signup process, Nom Nom will prompt you to enter information about your cat, including her name, weight, goal weight, age, and any special health considerations.

 Based on this information, Nom Nom will give you a price quote for your trial order.
 After you place your first order, you’ll be able to customize your delivery frequency and modify your subscription at any time.